VirtualFlyBrain/VFB2/content/en/docs/Website Features/3dviewer.md

 title: "The 3D Viewer tab"
 linkTitle: "3D Viewer"
 description: >
-   The 3D Viewer displays 3D models of the template, showing all selected painted anatomy, neurons and expression patterns
+   The 3D Viewer displays 3D models of the template, showing all selected painted anatomy, neurons and expression patterns.
 weight: 30
 ---

+ VFB features tens of thousands of 3D images of neurons, clones and expression patterns, registered to standard template brains.
+Any combination of these can be added to the 3D viewer together.

 <link rel="stylesheet" href="https://v2.virtualflybrain.org/org.geppetto.frontend/geppetto/node_modules/@geppettoengine/geppetto-client/geppetto-client/style/css/gpt-icons.css">

 <i class="fa fa-mouse-pointer"></i>   Point and click to select neurons/expression